ayumi-cloud/oc-security-module/README.md

 Accessibility enhancements for all form widgets including `focus`, `active`, `hover`, `keyboard`, `touch` and `mouse controls`.
 All widgets have been upgraded with a more modern design as well.
 Hard to see design issues have been removed to pass [Web Content Accessibility Guidelines (WCAG 2.0)](https://www.w3.org/TR/WCAG20/) to learn more see here: [Color and contrast](https://developers.google.com/web/fundamentals/accessibility/accessible-styles#color_and_contrast).
 All widgets are preloaded and don't get loaded in the main thread now, blocking critical resources!
 [R.A.I.L. guidelines](https://developers.google.com/web/fundamentals/performance/rail) have been applied to all widgets and styling has been tested to remove jank which was a huge problem in version one!

+### Themes

+There are several themes that come as standard in October II, these include `dark` mode, `light` mode, `standard`, `bootstrap` and `material`.
+Dark/Light mode make full use of CSS Variables.
+The themes also use some new CSS4 standards and updates with some new Media Queries properties, you can learn more here: [Media Queries Level 4](https://www.w3.org/TR/mediaqueries-4/) and to find out all the latest CSS features being worked on by the w3c group can be found here: [CSS current work and what's new](https://www.w3.org/Style/CSS/current-work).
+Plus you can create and add your own themes easily now with a dedicated section.

+### Dashboard

+The reporting widget called `System Status` will display **security issues** and **production modes check issues** where a link will also redirect the user to a dedicated security dashboard showing all the security related issues.

+In October one the dashboard used the Isotope library, since then many advances in technology have been created such as Flexbox and modern drag n drop libraries and api's.
+October II uses a more modern library to handle the drag n drop.
+All widgets are now fully responsive and down scaling the screen has been fixed to give a much more smoother experience!
+New features include importing and exporting dashboard layouts and a whole bunch of common reporting widgets you find in other competitor cms dashboards as standard.

 ## Reporting a Vulnerability

 We strive to make the code accessible to a wide audience of beginner and experienced users.